Nissan Lafesta: Second generation (B35; 2011)

 The second generation Lafesta is a version of the third generation Mazda Premacy supplied to Nissan by Mazda on an original equipment manufacturer (OEM) basis.
 Mazda supplied the Premacy for use in the Nissan Lafesta Highway Star beginning in May 2011.
 Unlike the Premacy, the new Nissan Lafesta Highway Star ditches the Nagare design.

-Japanese models went on sale on June 15, 2011.
+Japanese models went on sale on 15 June 2011.
 Models available include Highway Star (J, and G, with the G Supremo added in April 2012).

 Discontinuation

-Following the discontinuation of the Mazda Premacy, sales of the Nissan Lafesta Highway Star ended on March 24, 2018.
+Following the discontinuation of the Mazda Premacy, sales of the Nissan Lafesta Highway Star ended in March 2018.